colinlienard/ghl/README.md

 A small CLI to create pull requests linked to Linear in seconds.

----

 > [!NOTE]
-> This is made to be used in, only compatible with Macos
+> This is made to be used at my company and is adapted to our rules.
+> It is also only compatible with Macos.

 ## Install (or update)